 –What is a ‘Structured Educational Activity?
 Educational activities in which at least 75 percent of an activity’s content and instructional time must be devoted to Health, Safety, and Welfare Subjects related to the practice of architecture, including courses of study or other activities under the areas identified as Health, Safety and Welfare Subjects and provided by qualified individuals or organizations, whether delivered by direct contact or distance learning methods.

 – To whom do CE rules apply?
-They apply to every active registrant.
-Click for Board Rules CE Rules are found in section 21 NCAC 02.0900.
+They apply to every active licensee and registrant.
+Board Rules CE Rules are found in section 21 NCAC 02.0900.

 – How many contact hours must be obtained?
 12 contact hours in the areas of health, safety and welfare must be obtained to renew the license (a contact hour is a minimum of 50 minutes).

 – When must the contact hours be obtained?
 Contact hours must be obtained during the calendar year.
 A calendar year is January to December.